-If a song that you’ve written is performed in a small venue in Gibraltar you could be due a payment for that performance.
+If a song that you’ve written is performed at a gig or in a club or small venue in Gibraltar you could be due a payment for that performance.

 You must be a member of PRS for Music to make a claim.
 Alternatively, if you are a member of or an affiliated performing right organisation, that organisation can use the scheme on your behalf.

 If you have performed at a pub, club, bar, community centre or hotel since 1st January 2010, just send us a representative set list and we'll pay the songwriters/publishers of the works performed.
 This includes touring performers, resident performers and DJs.

 To make a claim please log into your online account and click on Report My Live Performances and follow the instructions.
 If you do not have an online account please register for one now.